The Real Housewives of Atlanta season 9

 The ninth season of The Real Housewives of Atlanta, an American reality television series, is broadcast on Bravo.
 It aired on November 6, 2016 until May 14, 2017 and was primarily filmed in Atlanta, Georgia.
 Its executive producers are Steven Weinstock, Glenda Hersh, Lauren Eskelin, Lorraine Haughton-Lawson, Carlos King, Anne Swan, Anthony Sylvester and Andy Cohen.

 The Real Housewives of Atlanta focuses on the lives of Shereé Whitfield, Kandi Burruss, Cynthia Bailey, Phaedra Parks, Kenya Moore and Porsha Williams.

-This season marked the final appearance of Phaedra Parks.
+This season marked the first departure of Phaedra Parks.
+She eventually returned for the show's 16th season.

 Production and crew

-The Real Housewives of Atlanta was renewed for a ninth season in April, 2016.
+The Real Housewives of Atlanta was renewed for a ninth season in April 2016.
 On June 10, 2016, Kandi Burruss revealed that filming had begun by posting a photo through her newborn son's Instagram account.
 The trailer, official cast and premiere date were announced on September 28, 2016.

 The season premiere "House of Shade and Dust" debuted on November 6, 2016.